ncoghlan/misc/notes/python3/questions_and_answers.rst

 ecosystem caught up to the Python 2 ecosystem in terms of real world usability.
 Thus, the extended maintenance period on 2.7 to ensure it continues to build and run on new platforms.
-While python-dev maintenance of 2.7 is slated to revert to security-fix only mode in July 2015, even after python-dev upstream maintenance ends, Python 2.6 will still be supported by enterprise Linux vendors until at least 2020, while Python 2.7 will be supported until at least 2024.
-On Windows and Mac OS X, commercial Python redistributors are also likely to fill the support gap once upstream maintenance ends.
+While python-dev maintenance of 2.7 was originally slated to revert to security-fix only mode in July 2015, Guido extended that out to 2020 at PyCon 2014.
+We're now working with commercial redistributors to help ensure the appropriate resources are put in place to actually meet that commitment.
+In addition to the ongoing support from the core development team, 2.6 will still be supported by enterprise Linux vendors until at least 2020, while Python 2.7 will be supported until at least 2024.

 We have also implemented various mechanisms which are designed to ease the transition from Python 2 to Python 3.
 The ``-3`` command line switch in